Hiteshgupta98/Character-Recognition-System/README.md

    -In this code, we prepare a single data file of all the images combined which can be directly fed to our CNN.The labels are stored in a
     separate file named "Labels.pickle" which contain the corresponding label/class to the images.
 2. CNN Model:
-   -In this file , we train our model with data, and validate the model with data-file which we created.
+   -In this file , we train and validate our model with data-file which we created.
 3. Prediction:
    -This file predicts our models prediction.
 We input the image path in the function which is made in the respective file, and boom it
-    it gives the output.
+    gives the output.

     # **HAPPY RECOGNISING**